phetsims/phet-info/deployment-info/sim_deployment.md

  * PhET Brand: Launch the sim and make sure it is working correctly.
  * PhET-iO Brand: please see the "PhET-iO Testing after deployment" section below
 - [ ] After following these steps, please update the "latest SHAs under testing" above, if appropriate.

-If this is not the first release candidate on a release branch:

-- [ ] Check out the release branch, e.g.: `git checkout 1.0` or `git checkout 1.1-phetio`
-- [ ] Check out the correct shas for dependencies: `grunt checkout-shas`
-- [ ] If you've branched (for the purposes of patching) any of the dependency repositories since the last rc version was published, you'll need to explicitly checkout those branches.
-For example, if you branched vegas for the 1.1 release of graphing-lines, do `cd ../vegas ; git checkout graphing-lines-1.1`.
-- [ ] Update the version identifier in package.json, then commit + push.
- * PhET Brand: The identifier should contain "rc", e.g. "1.0.0-rc.2".
- * PhET-iO Brand: The identifier should include "phetiorc", e.g. "1.0.0-phetiorc.2"
-- [ ] Run the build process
- * PhET Brand: `grunt`
- * PhET-iO Brand: `grunt --brand=phet-io`
-- [ ] Deploy to the server: `grunt deploy-rc` to deploy the rc version using the build-server.
 - [ ] Check out master for dependencies: `grunt checkout-master` (optional)
-- [ ] After following these steps, please update the "latest SHAs under testing" link above, if appropriate.

 **Steps to publish a public version**